natalieagus/50002/docs/Software/k_stackandprocedures.md

 MOVE(SP, BP) | (3)
 ```

-Now to figure out (4), we need to know the registers that we will use for computation of `fact`.
+Now to figure out Step (4), we need to know the registers that we will use for computation of `fact`.

 Recall the *implementation* of the function `fact`:
 ```nasm